minhlong08/RSA-encryption/README.md

 - ✅ Encrypt messages using the public key
 - ✅ Decrypt messages using the private key
 - ✅ Support for arbitrary-length messages (split into blocks)
-- ✅ All logic implemented manually — no use of external cryptography libraries
+- ✅ Breaking RSA: factorising RSA key and chosen ciphertext attack
+- ✅ Application of RSA: End-to-end encrypted chat

 ## 🛠️ Tech Stack